csw-acm/cybersecurity/forensics.md

 ## 6.1 Files

 What are files?
 Well, a file is just a bunch of data.
 Each file is interpreted differently depending on the program that is used to read the file.
 To a computer, the file is just a series of 0s and 1s.
 Viewing a file as the 0s and 1s would make the file much too long, however.
-So we encode them into hex and we can view that with a hex editor, such as 'Bless'.
+So we encode them into hex and we can view that with a hex editor, such as [Okteta](https://utils.kde.org/projects/okteta/).
 We can learn a lot from looking at the raw hex of a file.
 One of the things we can find information on is the file header.

 ## 6.2 File Header